napframework/nap/readme.md

 The editor (Napkin) depends on QT:

-- The precompiled package uses Qt 6.5 (LTS), although other versions are known to work.
+- The precompiled package uses Qt 6.7.2, although other versions are known to work.
 - Go to [qt.io](https://www.qt.io/download-open-source) for open source users
 - Download the Qt online installer
 - During installation select **Custom installation**
-- Filter on the **LTS** category to download and install Qt 6.5 for your target platform
+- Filter on the **LTS** category to download and install Qt6 for your target platform

-Create an environment variable called `QT_DIR` and point it to the directory that contains the QT libraries, for example: `C:\qt\5.15.17\msvc2015_64`.
+Create an environment variable called `QT_DIR` and point it to the directory that contains the QT libraries, for example: `C:\qt\6.7.2\msvc2019_64`.
 The build system uses this environment variable to locate QT.
 Note that only the editor (Napkin) depends on Qt, NAP distributable applications do not have a dependency on Qt.

 ## Create the Solution